drbean/edit/tsailin/pasteur_perspective.md

 **1. Introduction**

-The increase of entrepreneurial universities in the past few decades has stimulated investigation in fields of the new economics of science (Merton, 1968; Partha & David, 1994; Stokes, 1997), the university-industry linkage (D'Este & Patel, 2007; Stankiewicz, 1986), the triple helix model (Etzkowitz & Leydesdorff, 2000), and academic entrepreneurship (Etzkowitz, 2003; Shane, 2004).
-Along with reforms in science and technology policy, universities have gradually developed multiple infrastructures with closer and more productive relationships with industry in order to provide a fundamental economic and social contribution to society (Etzkowitz, 1998).
+The rise of entrepreneurial universities in the past few decades has stimulated investigation by researchers studying the new economics of science (Merton, 1968; Partha & David, 1994; Stokes, 1997), university-industry linkages (D'Este & Patel, 2007; Stankiewicz, 1986), the triple helix model (Etzkowitz & Leydesdorff, 2000), and academic entrepreneurship (Etzkowitz, 2003; Shane, 2004).
+They have elaborated how, with reforms in science and technology policy, universities have gradually developed multiple infrastructures with closer and more productive relationships with industry in order to provide a more fundamental economic and social contribution to society (Etzkowitz, 1998).

 When universities are encouraged to nurture entrepreneurial habits, they